 Outstanding Jain shrines and other monuments of Jain religion around the world

 Jain shrines below are arranged by age.

-- Udayagiri Caves, Khandagiri Caves – India, Orissa.
+- Udayagiri Caves, Khandagiri Caves – India, Odisha.
 27 – 35 caves, carved around the 1st century BC.
 Historically important, contain valuable inscriptions and exquisite artwork.

 - Jain temples in Ellora Caves – India, Maharashtra.
 Some of the most magnificent rock-cut temples in India, contain extremely intricate and beautiful stone carvings and murals.
 Created around 800 – 1000 AD.

 - Shri Digamber Temple in Sanganer – India, Rajasthan.
 Completed in the 10th century AD, although started much earlier.
 Contains beautiful stone carvings.

 - Parsvanath Temple in Khajuraho – India, Madhya Pradesh.
 Built in 954 AD.
 Contains magic square with figures.

 - Palitana temples – India, Gujarat.
 Religious Jain city, major centre of pilgrimage, more than 1300 temples.